Heart-Healthy Foods for Seniors 2026: Lower Blood Pressure, Balance Potassium & Protect Your Heart

 Category 2: Fiber-Rich Foods (The Cholesterol Lowerers)

 Soluble fiber binds to cholesterol in your digestive system and removes it from your body.
+Learn more in our cholesterol lowering foods guide.

 Top Soluble Fiber Sources: